-Janet LaBreck was the Commissioner of the Rehabilitation Services Administration (RSA) within the United States Department of Education in 2013.
-Currently, she is the principal and co-founder of Synergy Consulting.
+Janet LaBreck is the principal and co-founder of Synergy Consulting Partners and in 2013 was the Commissioner of the Rehabilitation Services Administration (RSA) within the United States Department of Education.

 The committee discussed the focus for the 2022 Recommendations.
 The members strongly encouraged each SRC committee to have their recommendations have a Diversity, Equity, and Inclusion (DEI) lens on it.
-Each committee reviewed the recommendations that they were working on currently and discussed what FY22 recommendations should be in light of FY21 accomplishments and expected FY22 consumer-related needs.
+Each committee reviewed the current recommendations that they were working on and discussed what next year's recommendations should be based on what was accomplished this year and other related needs.